top of page

 Coming up with the core pillars for the game

-The design process started with deciding the pillars for our game, which we could then use to guide us when designing the mechanics.
+The design process began with establishing the pillars for our game, which we could then use to guide us when designing the mechanics.
 The pillars:

 • Sneaky